NASCUS Accreditation Program

 The accreditation process includes disciplined self-evaluation, peer review and ongoing monitoring.
 Administered by the NASCUS Performance Standards Committee (PSC), this process measures a state regulatory agency’s ability and resources to effectively carry out its regulatory and supervisory programs.

-To earn NASCUS prestigious accreditation, a state supervisory agency must demonstrate that it meets accreditation standards in these six areas:
+To earn NASCUS prestigious accreditation, a state supervisory agency must demonstrate that it meets accreditation standards in these five areas: